-However, the particular ratio chosen by the Exxon Court is unlikely to constrain all such awards in Section 1983 cases.
-The Exxon Court stressed that based on the jury’s findings the conduct in the Exxon case involved “no earmarks of exceptional blameworthiness” such as “intentional or malicious conduct” or “behavior driven primarily by desire for gain,” and that the case was not one in which the compensatory damage award was small or in which the defendant’s conduct was unlikely to be detected.
-Id. at 2633.
-The Exxon Court likewise noted that some areas of law were distinguishable from the Exxon case in that those areas implicated a regulatory goal of “induc[ing] private litigation to supplement official enforcement that might fall short if unaided.”
-See id. at 2622.
-These observations suggest why the Exxon Court’s 1:1 ratio may well not translate to the context of a Section 1983 claim.
-Moreover, the Exxon Court did not state that a ratio such as the one it applied in the Exxon case should be included in jury instructions rather than simply being applied by the judge during review of the jury award.
-However, given the possibility that courts may in the future apply analogous principles in the Section 1983 context, counsel may wish to seek the submission to the jury of interrogatories that elicit the jury’s view on relevant factual matters such as whether the conduct qualifying for the punitive award was merely reckless or whether it involved some greater degree of culpability.

 The Court’s due process precedents indicate a concern that vague jury instructions may increase the risk of arbitrary punitive damages awards.
 See State Farm Mutual Automobile Ins.
 Co. v.
 Campbell, 538 U.S. 408, 418 (2003) (“Vague instructions, or those that merely inform the jury to avoid ‘passion or prejudice,’ . . . do little to aid the decisionmaker in its task of assigning appropriate weight to evidence that is relevant and evidence that is tangential or only inflammatory”).
 However, as noted above, the Court has not held that due process requires jury instructions to reflect Gore’s three-factor approach.
 To the contrary, the Court has upheld against a due process challenge an award rendered by a jury that had received instructions that were much less specific.
 See Pacific Mutual Life Ins.
 Co. v.
 Haslip, 499 U.S. 1, 6 n.1 (1991) (quoting jury instruction); id. at 43 (O’Connor, J., dissenting) (arguing that “the trial court's instructions in this case provided no meaningful standards to guide the jury's decision to impose punitive damages or to fix the amount”).
 It is not clear that it would be either feasible or advisable to import all three Gore factors into jury instructions on punitive damages in Section 1983 cases.